m-jahn/snakemake-workflow-catalog/source/docs/about/adding_workflows.md

 The content of the `.snakemake-workflow-catalog.yml` file is subject to change.
 Flags might change in the near future, but current versions will always stay compatible with the catalog.
 :::

-Once included in the standardized usage area you can link directly to the usage instructions for your repository via the URL `https://snakemake.github.io/snakemake-workflow-catalog?usage=<owner>/<repo>`.
+Once included in the standardized usage area you can link directly to the workflow page using the URL `https://snakemake.github.io/snakemake-workflow-catalog/docs/workflows/<owner>/<repo>`.
 Do not forget to replace the `<owner>` and `<repo>` tags at the end of the URL.

 ### Release handling